hakimel/reveal.js/README.md

 </section>
 ```

+Note that this does not work with the page and cube transitions.

 ### Fragments
 Fragments are used to highlight individual elements on a slide.
 Every elmement with the class ```fragment``` will be stepped through before moving on to the next slide.
 Here's an example: http://lab.hakim.se/reveal-js/#/16